RajkoCulibrk/React_E-commerce/README.md

 # Read this !!!!!!!!!!!

 This is an E-commerce react application that i have built.
-In order to see the app in action clone the repository and run the app on your local machine.

 For the backend I have a separete .NET core API that I have built and  hosted on [Backend](http://rajkoculibrk-001-site1.ctempurl.com/swagger/index.html).